byu-oit/frontend-template-nuxt/README.md

 ## Configuring Implicit Grant Locally

-Create an `.env` file in the project root with the following contents:
+Create an `.env` file in the `src` folder with the following contents:

 ```.env
 NUXT_ENV_OAUTH_CALLBACK_URL=http://localhost:3000/